The damped stochastic wave equation on p.c.f. fractals: Introduction

 The theory of analysis on fractals started with the construction of a symmetric diffusion on the two-dimensional Sierpinski gasket in \cite{goldstein1987}, \cite{kusuoka1987} and \cite{barlow1988}, which is now known as \textit{Brownian motion on the Sierpinski gasket}.
-The field has grown quickly since then; \cite{kigami2001} and \cite{barlow1998} are good reference texts.
-The study of fractals has led to a number of distinct extensions of the definition of the dimension of a space, which agree on Euclidean space but not in general.
-Additionally, it has been shown (\cite{kigami2001}) that a certain class of fractals, known as \textit{post-critically finite self-similar} (or \textit{p.c.f.s.s.}) sets with \textit{regular harmonic structures}, admit operators $L$ akin to the Laplacian $\Delta$ on $\Rbb^n$.
-This class includes many well-known fractals such as the $n$-dimensional Sierpinski gasket (for $n \geq 2$) and the Vicsek fractal.
-The operators $L$ generate symmetric diffusions on their respective fractals in the same way that $\Delta$ is the generator of Brownian motion on $\Rbb^n$, and we therefore refer to them also as Laplacians, see \cite{barlow1998}.
-In particular, the existence of a Laplacian $L$ on a given fractal $F$ allows us to pose PDEs such as the heat equation and the wave equation on $F$.
-The heat equation on $F$ has been widely studied, see \cite[Chapter 5]{kigami2001} and further references, however the wave equation has received far less attention, see for example \cite{hu2002} and \cite{dalrymple1999}.
-It is possible in the same way to pose certain SPDEs on these fractals; the subject of the present paper is the damped stochastic wave equation on $F$.
-We will see that the \textit{spectral dimension} $d_s$ of any of these fractals satisfies $d_s < 2$, and that this is the correct definition of dimension to use when determining the behaviour of the SPDE.
+The field has grown quickly since then; see\cite{kigami2001} and \cite{barlow1998} for analytic and probabilistic introductions respectively.
+In \cite{kigami2001} it is shown that a certain class of fractals, known as \textit{post-critically finite self-similar} (or \textit{p.c.f.s.s.}) sets with \textit{regular harmonic structures}, admit operators $\Delta$ akin to the Laplacian on $\Rbb^n$.
+This class includes many well-known fractals such as the $n$-dimensional Sierpinski gasket (for $n \geq 2$) and the Vicsek fractal, though not the Sierpinski carpet.
+The operators $\Delta$ generate symmetric diffusions on their respective fractals in the same way that the Laplacian on $\Rbb^n$ is the generator of Brownian motion on $\Rbb^n$, and we therefore refer to them also as ``Laplacians'', see \cite{barlow1998}.
+In particular, the existence of a Laplacian $\Delta$ on a given fractal $F$ allows us to formulate PDEs analogous to the heat equation and the wave equation on $F$.
+The heat equation on $F$ has been widely studied, see \cite[Chapter 5]{kigami2001} and many other papers showing results such as sub-Gaussian decay of the heat kernel.
+It is possible in the same way to formulate certain SPDEs on these fractals; for example the stochastic heat equation \cite{hambly2016} and, the subject of the present paper, the damped stochastic wave equation on $F$.
+The \textit{spectral dimension} $d_s$, defined as the exponent for the asymptotic scaling of the eigenvalue counting function of $\Delta$, for any of these fractals satisfies $d_s < 2$, and is the correct definition of dimension to use when investigating the analytic properties of the SPDE.
+Since all of our fractals are compact, we can use spectral methods to vastly simplify the problem and find a solution explicitly in terms of the eigenvalues and eigenfunctions of the Laplacian.